batuozturk/interv/README.md

 - Customizable questions

-  Create interview questions in in English, Turkish and French.
+  Create interview questions in English, Turkish and French.
   Use your questions for creating interviews.

 - View and retry results